K2GQ/k2gq.github.io/_posts/2024-08-21-roseland-run-invite.md

 - **Location:** [140 Eagle Rock Ave, Roseland, NJ 07068](https://maps.app.goo.gl/gfJ3PxPXxd6QrD9c6) and along the race course in Roseland

 **Requirements:**
-- A 2-meter FM radio (HT or mobile) is needed to participate.
+- A 70-centimeter (440 MHz) FM radio (HT or mobile) is needed to participate.

 Your role will be crucial in ensuring the safety of participants along the race course.
 If you're interested in volunteering, please reach out to Jesse, N1UGK at [Jbertier@arrl.net](mailto:Jbertier@arrl.net).